• Skip to primary navigation

 Cross-Over Long DC Free Crochet Newsboy Hat Pattern

 This free crochet newsboy hat pattern is perfect for sunny, yet cold days.
-Whether it be fall, winter, or spring, this newsboy is the perfect hat can give you the protection you need from both the cold and the sun!
+Whether it be fall, winter, or spring, this newsboy is the perfect hat that can give you the protection you need from both the cold and the sun!

-In the cooler weather this is all you need, but in the bitter cold winter weather you can easily slip a hood over this hat for extra warmth.
+In the cooler weather, this is all you need, but in the bitter cold winter weather, you can easily slip a hood over this hat for extra warmth.

-You have the choice of making this with or without a brim.
-Either way, this makes for a great gift idea for birthdays and Christmas holidays.
+Regardless of how you make it, this nifty newsboy hat will make for a great gift idea for birthdays and Christmas holidays.

 The Stitch Pattern Used to Make this Newsboy Hat